synthizer/synthizer/manual/src/concepts/effects.md

 ```

 Which will work on any effect (at most, it does nothing).
 As with things like property access this is slow, and it's also not going to sound good, but it can do things like clear out the feedback paths of a reverb at the Python shell for interactive experimentation purposes.
-If there's enough demand to make resetting a normal operation, it would be possible to extend it to become one, but not without significant pending work for other things being in place first.